 - Pallas’s cat

-Sichuan is famous the world over for its flora and in particular its flowers.
-The province is home to one of the richest ranges of temperate flora and boasts vivid rhododendrons, pedicularises and primulas.
-Other noteworthy floral highlights include blue poppies and black primulas.
+Although not the focus of this tour, Sichuan is famous the world over for its flora.
+The province is home to one of the richest temperate floras and boasts vivid rhododendrons, curious louseworts, blue poppies and extraordinary black primulas.